 The Basics of Press Kits for Musicians

-Effective Press Kits Must Have a Specific and Effective Underlying Strategy.
+Effective Press Kits: A Specific and Effective Underlying Strategy

 Most press kits came in folders that contained all of the appropriate information.
 In some cases, press kits were bound in a notebook.
 Kits usually featured the album cover art and photos of the artists.